SMoG-Chalmers/crowd-movement/README.md

 # Crowd Movement

 A notebook for fitting and evaluating models for daily counts of pedestrians.
-Generalization is tested through fitting on data collected from Stockholm in October 2017 by the Spatial Morphology Group (SMoG, smog.chalmers.se) in colalboration with the private company Bumbee Labs Stockholm (https://bumbeelabs.com) and testing on data collected from Gothenburg in October 2018 by the traffic planning office in Gothenburg municipality.
+Generalization is tested through fitting on data collected from Stockholm in October 2017 by the Spatial Morphology Group (SMoG, smog.chalmers.se) in collaboration with the private company Bumbee Labs Stockholm (https://bumbeelabs.com) and testing on data collected from Gothenburg in October 2018 by the traffic planning office in Gothenburg municipality.

 The models are used in the 'Crowd Movement, a milestone project of the DTCC Gothenburg (Digital Twin City Center at Chalmers University of Technology (https://dtcc.chalmers.se/crowd-movement-2/).
 The project aims to support decision making in urban planning through analyzing and simulating pedestrian movement flows in public space by linking macroscale and microscale simulations.